karakumium/AWS-SysOps-exam-preparation/README.md

 ### Personal opinions and reflections
 * [Which AWS certification is right for me?](https://info.acloud.guru/resources/which-aws-certification-should-i-take) To explore what certifications are, and what they are not.
 * [AWS SysOps Certification Feedback September 2019](https://medium.com/@boringvoice/aws-sysops-certification-feedback-august-2019-1282dad23c02)

+## Contributing
+If you want to contribute to a project and make it better, your help is very welcome.